What am I? The struggle of defining myself as an Expat Wife

 LABELING THE EXPAT WIFE: WHAT OPTIONS DO WE HAVE?

-As I continued to search the web for a new way to describe my situation, I came across some very unflattering name tags for “people like us”.
+As I continued to search the web for a new way to describe my situation, I came across some very unflattering name tags for our situation.
 I guess the worst “label” for me is the term “trailing spouse”.
 Then there is “Dependent” or “Accompanying partner” which are more descriptive.

 However, none of the terms are showing the full picture.